Ben Nevis and Glen Coe National Scenic Area: Rannoch Moor

-Conservations designations
+Conservation designations

 A number of other conservation designation are defined within or overlapping with the NSA: Glen Coe is designated as a both national nature reserve (NNR), and a Special Area of Conservation (SAC) due to wide variety of montane habitats found within the glen.
 Glen Coe, along with most of the southwestern portion of the NSA including Glen Etive and the Black Mount, forms part of the Glen Etive and Glen Fyne Special Protection Area (SPA), which is protected due to its breeding population of golden eagles.

 Rannoch Moor is also designated as an SAC, and is particularly famous as being the sole British location for the Rannoch-rush, named after the moor.
 It also has populations of otters and freshwater pearl mussels.
 The River Tay rises on the moor within the NSA, and is designated as a separate SAC for its entire length.
 The Ben Nevis massif is also an SAC, as are the woodlands at North Ballachulish in the westernmost part of the NSA.
 The final SAC within the NSA protects the woods on the western side of Loch Etive, in the southwestern extremity of the area.